supranational/sppark/README.md

 ## Performance

-Simplified benchmark results can be collected by end users by executing proof-of-concept applications.
+Simplified benchmark results can be collected by end users by exercising proof-of-concept applications.
 "Simplified" refers to the fact that there is always room for application-specific tuning.
 Intention is to give a general "taste."
 Just in case, benchmarks are likely to require high-end GPUs and one can't expect that they will execute on a laptop unmodified.

 ## License